 Corporate learning is not something people love.
 But it doesn’t have to be this way.
 And when the companies compete for better employees, good learning opportunities can be an edge.

-Chatterbite, for example, offers a Facebook messenger bot which trains and quizzes employees.
+The learning process can be performed through a Facebook messenger bot which trains and quizzes employees.
 It is designed with microlearning approach in mind – small chunks of information for brief attention spans.
 The bot can adapt messages to individual employees and boasts a 98% engagement rate.

 Released a month after Facebook messenger, MOOCBuddy was a bot for finding the right Massive Open Online Course (MOOC).
 Services like Coursera or edX made online learning widely available but choosing the right class was still a problem.
 MOOCBuddy talked to people and suggested courses based on the topic, language, duration, accreditation and several other factors.
 It also sent reminders and updates, unless the users opted out.
 MOOCBuddy was likely the first chatbot of its kind, but at the moment it is no longer available.

 The concept is still alive, however.
 Magpie continues the idea.
 Besides suggesting optimal courses based on user’s profile, it can also recommend educational information in public domain: TED, HBR, BBC and more.